dcdpr/did-btcr2/chapters/CRUD-Operations.md

 signal.
 That map is then used to retrieve and validate a ::BTCR2 Update:: using the SHA256 hash of the specific identifier being resolved as the key.

-The ::Signal Bytes:: must be retrieved from the last transaction output of the Beacon Signal.
-These bytes must then be used to retrieve and validate the Beacon Announcement Map.
-A ::BTCR2 Update Announcement:: must be retrieved from the map document using the hex encoded SHA256 hash of the identifier being resolved as the key.
-There may be no announcement for the identifier.
-The announcement is a 32-byte hash of the ::BTCR2 Update::, this must be used to retrieve and validate the ::BTCR2 Update::.
+The ::Signal Bytes:: MUST be retrieved from the last transaction output of the Beacon Signal.
+These bytes MUST then be used to retrieve and validate the Beacon Announcement Map.
+A ::BTCR2 Update Announcement:: MUST be retrieved from the map document using the hex encoded SHA256 hash of the identifier being resolved as the key.
+There MAY be no announcement for the identifier.
+The announcement is a 32-byte hash of the ::BTCR2 Update::, this MUST be used to retrieve and validate the ::BTCR2 Update:: announced.

-Retrieval of the Beacon Announcement Map and ::BTCR2 Update:: documents may be done through querying either ::Sidecar Data:: or a ::CAS::.
+Retrieval of the ::Beacon Announcement Map:: and ::BTCR2 Update:: documents MAY be done through querying either ::Sidecar Data:: or a ::CAS::.
 If querying a
-::CAS::, the 32-byte hashes must be transformed into a CID following the IPFS CID v1 specification.
+::CAS::, the 32-byte hashes MUST be transformed into a CID following the IPFS CID v1 specification.
+Inability to retrieve either of these files MUST raise a MISSING_UPDATE_DATA error.

 ##### Hide {.unnumbered .unlisted}